kristopherkyle/L2-Annotation-Project/anno_overview.md

 ### "now" (`RB` or `UH`)
 - "now" is usually tagged as `RB`, as in "now I know what to do" (now tells us when)
 - "now" can also be used as an interjection `UH` as in the sentence "Now, I am not suggesting that..." (where "now" is acting as a filler)

+### "of course" (`IN NN` or `RB RB`?)
+Following the WSJ texts and the ESL corpus, "of course" should be tagged as `of_RB course_RB` when used as an adverbial phrase as in "Of_RB course_RB, Washington had n't..."

+In fairly rare circumstances, "of course" can also be used as in preposition + noun constructions as in the phrase, "As a matter of_IN course_NN, we check the corpus"

 ### "one" (`CD` or `NN`?)
 Sometimes it is unclear whether one is cardinal number or a noun.
 In general, it should be tagged as a cardinal number (CD) even when it is not clearly that of a numeral